Parastrachia japonensis

 Parastrachia japonensis is a species of true bugs belonging to the family Parastrachiidae.
 It is one of the two species in the genus, both from Eastern Asia.
+Known colloquially as the Japanese Red Bug, it is one of the few species of insect where mothers care for their young, gathering food for them.
+They exclusively feed on the drupes of the tree Schoepfia jasinodora.

 Caenorhabditis japonica is a species of nematodes found in the wild non-parasitically associated with P. japonensis.